Castner Glacier Ice Caves

 Before leaving, I pulled out my phone and skated a few quick laps in and out of the caves.
 It was a short run, but at speed it was even more surreal.
 It felt like I was piloting a spaceship through the inside of an asteroid.

-After the encouraging reaction on social media I decided to submit my photos to the international art/design/culture blog Colossal.
+After the encouraging reaction on social media I decided to submit my photos to the art/design/culture blog Colossal.
 They accepted the submission and published an article, “Massive Ice Formations Crystalize in Incredible Photographs by Paxson Woelber” on February 25, 2020.
 Not long after, Wired Italy ran a March 5, 2020 feature titled “L’artista che fotografa massicce formazioni di ghiaccio cristallizzato” – “The artist who photographs massive formations of crystallized ice.”